|

 the September 16, 1999 Woolsey denial of UFO interest and support.[xxv]
 This denial was issued following Greers

 telling of the Woolsey UFO briefing in the introduction to his 1999 book Extraterrestrial Contact.
+Just when everything seemed to be going so well, Jack

 Gibbons ended the party.
 In a handwritten

 note, on White House stationary, dated August 17, 1994 he wrote Laurance.
+I apologize for my silence, but I

 was awaiting news from the Air Force.
 Yesterday